Date Icebox Cookies with Nutty Filling

 Cook Time 12 minutes

-Chill Time 1 hour
+Chill Time 2 hours

-Course Baked Goods, Snack
+Course Baked Goods, comfort food, Snack

 Cuisine American